 Second, Performance Continuity provides analytic and trend data so that deviations from baselines and actual historical performance norms can be easily observed and dealt with proactively.
 This avoids the many obvious pitfalls of being incident driven.
 This data is also used to prove the value of DPE best practices to management and increase the incentive to productivity engineers to take up the challenges since they now have reliable tools to measure their impact.

-2.3 Key Gradle Enterprise Performance Continuity Capabilities
+2.3 Key Develocity Performance Continuity Capabilities

 Individually and collectively, detailed build performance data profiling, reports and dashboards can help to qualify decisions about where to invest in further build optimization, where to hunt for potential performance bottlenecks, and where specifically to focus improvement experiments.
-Gradle Enterprise provides the following dashboards and profiling tools that deliver this data (definitions/descriptions of each can be found here):
+Develocity provides the following dashboards and profiling tools that deliver this data (definitions/descriptions of each can be found here):

 - Performance Dashboard